G. B. W. Lewis

 George Benjamin William Lewis (19 November 1818 – 18 July 1906) commonly referred to as G. B. W. Lewis, or G. B. Lewis, was an English circus performer, later a circus and theatre entrepreneur in Australia.
+He married in 1864 the actress and playwright Rose Edouin.

 History

 Lewis was born in Clement's Lane, London, a son of William and Susan Lewis.
 At age 14 he was engaged as an acrobatic performer in Andrew Ducrow's circus at Astley's Royal Amphitheatre, followed by six years with Pablo Fanque's equestrian troupe, then in 1846 with Hengler's Circus, where he became a leading performer, touring Europe and earning at one event £100 a night for his 15-minute act, and soon became quite wealthy.

 Attracted by the gold rush which was then under way in Victoria, Australia, he arrived in Melbourne in 1854 with "Little Tom" his diminutive 14-year-old assistant, and joined Rowe's American Circus, which had been at the corner of Lonsdale and Stephen (now Exhibition) streets, Melbourne since June 1852.
 Lewis and "Lilliputian Tom" were with Rowe from February to October 1854, when the circus closed.